January 23, 2020

 Last year was one of our busiest to date.
 During the first six months we saw a surge in new customers and the services we offered to our existing customers expanded, resulting in the recruitment of new staff.
 We also became an award-winning business.

 We introduced a specialist freight service which led to us arranging the transport of dinosaur bones from the Natural History Museum in London to a museum in France.

 It’s not every day you are tasked with transporting dinosaur bones, so this was a particularly interesting job to be involved in.

 On 7 August 2019, Lee and Darren attended the launch of ‘Make Ship Happen’, a fundraising campaign to raise £1 million to build a full-size reconstruction of the 7th century Sutton Hoo ship.
 As this is a local project, Morrison Freight were keen to get involved and assist wherever we could.

 As part of the first phase of the build, we were asked to provide a quote for the transportation of the first piece of oak.
 This was a 4 tonne piece of wood that needed to be transported from Berkshire to the Longshed in Woodbridge.

-Later in the project there will be many more opportunities to help with the project, so we are hoping to be involved in these too.
+Later in the project there will be many more opportunities to help, so we are hoping to be involved in these too.

 In October we organised the transport of a yellow pizza van from Italy to London to feature at SicilyFEST, a Sicilian-themed food and drink festival which took place between 18 and 20 October 2019.